samuelventura/baud/README.md

 # baud

-Serial port with RTU support.
+Serial port with Modbus support.

 ## Installation and Usage